 Prior to my studies at Eastman, I graduated from The Pennsylvania State University with a B.M. in flute performance and an M.A. in music theory.
 My Master’s thesis examined Igor Stravinsky’s compositional process in the opera The Nightingale, for which I traveled to the Paul Sacher Stiftung in Basel, Switzerland to examine the composer’s sketch materials.
 My work on Stravinsky has continued into my doctorate, where I have begun investigating Stravinsky's polyscalarity.
 This work also received a graduate student paper award in 2014.

-My work has been presented at multiple regional, national, and international conferences including the the Music Theory Society of New York State (2013), the New England Conference of Music Theorists (2014), the 18th Biennial International Conference on Nineteenth-Century Music (2014), the Music Theory Society of the Mid-Atlantic (2014), the Society for Music Theory’s national Meeting (2015/2018), and the inaugural conference of the Journal of Music Theory Pedagogy, "Pedagogy into Practice: Teaching Music Theory in the Twenty-First Century" (2017).
+My work has been presented at national, regional, and international conferences including the the Music Theory Society of New York State (2013), the New England Conference of Music Theorists (2014), the 18th Biennial International Conference on Nineteenth-Century Music (2014), the Music Theory Society of the Mid-Atlantic (2014), the Society for Music Theory’s National Meeting (2015/2018), and the inaugural conference of the Journal of Music Theory Pedagogy, "Pedagogy into Practice: Teaching Music Theory in the Twenty-First Century" (2017).

 In addition to my work on Stravinsky and Schubert, my current research interests include the analysis of 19th-century music more generally, music theory pedagogy, American musical theater, sketch studies, theories of musical narrative, and scale theories.
 I am also a committed pedagogue, having won the Eastman School of Music Teaching Assistant Prize for Excellence in Teaching during the 2015–16 year.